Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/development/vuex-store.md

 - ### app-invoice

 This module handles state of invoice app.
 Same as above two modules it only has actions for fetching and updating the data.

-- ### app-todo

-This module handles state of to-do app.
-It only has actions for fetching and updating the data.

 - ### app-user